 Promptness in reporting to class is required of all students.
 A student is tardy when he/she is not in his/her assigned room or area when the second tone rings.
-A tardy in excess of 15 minutes after the second tone will be considered a class period absence.
+A tardy in excess of 15 minutes after the start of class will be considered a class period absence.